 - Very high blood pressure — 160/110 or higher

-- Blood pressure that is higher than the goal your doctor set for you
+- Blood pressure that is higher than the goal your clinician set for you

 - Chest pain or new onset of shortness of breath